 If you're trying to put on mass, you should use heavier weights.
 Now I understand that easy is a relative term, but if you can easily pump out 10-14 reps, it's probably a good time to increase the weight.

 Eat Some More

-Immediately after you workout, to increase your body's natural levels of insulin, look for carbs that are high on the Glycemic Index (GI) scale.
+Immediately after your workout, to increase your body's natural insulin levels, look for carbs that are high on the Glycemic Index (GI) scale.
 Fruit, fruit juice, sports bars, shakes and baked potatoes are all good.
 For that first meal after a workout, avoid the low GI foods like bran cereals, oatmeal, multigrain breads and legumes.

 Skip the miracle pills, illegal potions and secret injections.
 Many are worthless, some are dangerous and a few could end you up in jail.
 Shortcuts won't give you long-term gains.